kubernetes/enhancements/keps/sig-scheduling/5869-wildcard-toleration-keys/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-Rollback causes pods relying on wildcard tolerations to potentially become unschedulable (pending) or be evicted (if `NoExecute` taints are present and the literal key doesn't match).
+Rollback Failure Modes:
+- Mass Eviction
+: As described above, disabling the feature causes immediate eviction of running pods that relied on wildcards to tolerate `NoExecute` taints.
+- Stalled Workloads
+: Workloads defined with wildcard tolerations will be unable to scale up or replace terminated pods due to API validation failures.

+To avoid the impact, rollback should be preceded by cleaning up usage of the wildcard keys in the cluster.

 ###### What specific metrics should inform a rollback?